Getting the best page speeds is not all about caching.

 On the other hand, if your site runs on an NGINX server, it won’t have an .htaccess file, and WP Rocket won’t be able to apply GZIP compression rules automatically.

-If this is the case, you can follow this guide, or you can use this alternate configuration for NGINX provided by one of our customers.
+If this is the case, you can use this alternate configuration for NGINX provided by one of our customers.

 For more details on GZIP compression, and WP Rocket, check out our documentation.